rnrahate/Gamble-Of-Numbers/README.md

 ![Game Concept]('Game-Concept.jpg')

-(*Replace "path-to-image" with the correct file path to display the image.*)

 ## Features

 - **Fixed Formula**: The mathematical formula is always `_ / _ * _ + _ - _`.